Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you need assistance or are unsure how to access our online services, please contact Kneehill County, 403-443-5541, or firstname.lastname@example.org.

-Due to the extension of COVID-19 restrictions in Alberta, the Kneehill County office will remain closed to the public until at least January 21, 2021.
+Due to the extension of COVID-19 restrictions in Alberta, the Kneehill County office will remain closed to the public until further notice.

 Regular Council meetings will continue, however, in-person attendance is not permitted at this time.
 Residents can continue to watch the Council meeting online on Kneehill County’s YouTube channel.
 A link to the live stream is made available on the homepage of the Kneehill County website the morning of the Council meeting.